Wednesday, July 17, 2013

 Also, a big bonus for the crystal landscapes of Krypton and the actor Terence Stamp for another standout role as General Zod, KNEEL BEFORE ZOD!
 The music score is done again by John Williams, and it's here that he makes another of his best film scores.
 He is now at the top of his game.

-I give SUPERMAN a 4 out of 5 stars, even though it has much cheesiness.
+I give SUPERMAN a 4 out of 5 stars, even though it has a lot of cheesiness.
 It's still a good-natured and fantastic film that people and fanboys will remember as entertaining.

 Star rating: (4/5) Good Movie